AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 This section is still under debate.
 The proposed formats are as follows:

 - **Still images**: PNG
-- **Animations**: WebM/VP8 (YUVA420P)
+- **Animations**: WebM/VP8 (YUVA420P), APNG
-    We have determined that this is the only up-to-date format that supports 8-bit transparency with compression that matches or exceeds that of GIF.
+    We have determined that VP8 the only up-to-date format that supports 8-bit transparency with compression that matches or exceeds that of GIF.
+    APNG provides lossless compression for small animations; VP8, on the other hand, is lossy, but yields very low sizes for 3D-like animations.
-- **Sounds**: MP3 (128~192k) or Opus (96k)
+- **Sounds**: MP3 (128~192k) or Opus (64~96k)
     MP3 remains the "gold standard" for music compression.
-However, recent audio sampling tests indicate that Opus provides nearly transparent quality at a low bitrate (96k).
-To save on size and as a trial adoption of the Opus format, Opus should be used for small audio files and some music files.
-However, no transcoding need be performed if the file already exists in MP3 format.
+However, audio sampling tests indicate that Opus provides nearly transparent quality at a low bitrate.
+To save on size and as a trial adoption of the Opus format, Opus should be used for all new audio files.
+    However, no transcoding need be performed if the file already exists in MP3 format, unless size is a significant concern.

 ## Repositories